When you’re planning a visit to Maine, I’m pretty sure an iconic lighthouse is included in the itinerary.

 12 Captain Strout Cir, Cape Elizabeth, ME

-I loved being able to see the lighthouse from the vantage point of the water.
-(For the best value, try the Land and Sea Combo Tours.)
+I loved seeing the lighthouse from the vantage point of the water.

-It’s recommended that you allow an hour for a visit to Portland Head Lighthouse, Museum and Gift Shop.
+Allow about an hour to visit the Portland Head Lighthouse, Museum, and Gift Shop.

 Spring Point Ledge Lighthouse